MarkPoloChina/IllustComplexor/README.md

  <img src="./src/assets/img/logo.png" width="200" alt="icxor Logo" />
 </p>

-Since v0.5, it has been refactored into [ICXOR](https://github.com/MarkPoloChina/ICXOR-unify).
+Since v0.5, it has been refactored into native application.
+See [ICXOR](https://github.com/MarkPoloChina/ICXOR).

 ## What it is ?